phuvf/brightsign-notes/UPDATE_PLAYER_NAME.md

 - In a browser, navigate to `http://<unit-ip-address>`.
 Replace `<unit-ip-address>` with the actual IP address of your BrightSign unit.
 - Go to the `Control` tab and set (or change, or delete) the DWS password using the `Set Password` option.

-No password is required to change the unit name, but it one is set, you'll need to know it.
+No password is required to change the unit name, but if one is set, you'll need to know it.

 ## 2. Load up Postman and read the registry data

 > [!NOTE]
 > Reading the registry data is not required to rename a unit, but it will help you confirm the current unit name and ensure that the LDWS API is working correctly.